radiustechsystems/ai-agent-toolkit/typescript/packages/plugins/crypto/README.md

 The crypto plugin provides the following tools:

-- `generate_hash`: Generate a Keccak-256 hash of input data
-- `verify_signature`: Verify that a signature was created by a specific address
-- `recover_address`: Recover the address that created a signature
-- `validate_address`: Validate if an address is properly formatted
+- `validateAddress`: Validate if an address is properly formatted and return checksummed version
-- `format_address`: Format an address in either checksum or lowercase format
-- `hash_message`: Hash a message according to EIP-191 standard for signing
+- `hashData`: Generate a Keccak-256 hash of input data with support for different encodings

+Each tool leverages the underlying Radius SDK for robust and secure cryptographic operations.

+## Implementation Notes

+This plugin directly uses the Radius SDK's cryptographic capabilities:

+- `AddressFromHex` for address validation and formatting
+- `keccak256` from the SDK's crypto/utils for Keccak-256 hash calculation
+- Standard Web APIs like TextEncoder for data encoding

 ## License